FineUploader/fine-uploader/readme.md

             <td>forceMultipart</td>
             <td>boolean</td>
             <td>true</td>
-            <td>While form-based uploads will always be multipart requests, this forces XHR uploads to send files using
+            <td>While form-based uploads will always be multipart requests, this forces XHR uploads to send files or `Blob` objects using
             multipart requests as well.</td>
         </tr>
         <tr>
             <td>inputName</td>
             <td>string</td>
             <td>qqfile</td>
-            <td>This usually only useful with the ajax uploader, which sends the name of the file as a parameter, using a key name
+            <td>This usually only useful with the ajax uploader, which sends the name of the file or `Blob` as a parameter, using a key name
             equal to the value of this options.
 In the case of the form uploader, this is simply the value of the name attribute of the file's associated input element.</td>
         </tr>